markusmildt/LLAuth/README.md

 # LLAuth
-Minecraft authentication plugin for use with LotteLink
+Minecraft authentication plugin for use with LotteLink.